omerislamaz/MyFinancialCrm/README.md

 Bu proje geliştirilmeye açıktır.
 Görüş, öneri veya katkılarınız için iletişime geçebilirsiniz. 😊

----

 EN - English |

 # 💼 Financial Tracking Application (C# | WinForms | EF | SQL Server)

-This desktop application allows users to manually record their **invoices**, **expenses**, and **bank transactions** in a structured and categorized way.
-With the **graph-based dashboard form**, users can analyze their financial data visually and track their income and expenses easily over time.
+This desktop application allows users to manually record their **invoices**, **expenses**, and **bank transactions**, providing easy access to past financial data.
+With the **dashboard form powered by graphs**, users can analyze their financial status in real time.

 ---

 ## 🎯 Project Purpose

-- To manually register daily, weekly, or monthly **financial activities**
+- Record daily, weekly, or monthly **financial activities** manually
-- To categorize and store expenses and income in a regular, reliable format
+- Store income and expenses in a **categorized and organized** manner
-- To provide **quick access and visual analytics** of the saved data
+- Provide fast access and **graphical analysis** of recorded data
-- To ensure **data privacy** with user-specific filtering (each user can only see their own data)
+- Ensure **data security** through user-based filtering and access

 ---

 ## 🔧 User Settings Feature

-After logging into the system with their own credentials, users can update their personal information such as:
+After logging into the system with their username and password, each user can update the following information through the **Settings** form:

 - **Username**
 - **Password**
-- **Phone Number**
+- **Phone number**
-- **Email Address**
+- **Email address**

-These updates are done through a user-friendly **Settings Form**, designed with clarity and accessibility in mind.
-This feature enhances the long-term usability and security of the system.
+The settings form is designed to be simple and user-friendly.
+This allows users to keep their personal contact and account information up to date, increasing long-term usability and system security.

 ---

 ## 📊 Application Features

-- Manual record-keeping for expenses, invoices, and bank transactions
+- Financial records for invoices, expenses, and bank transactions
-- Data filtering and display **specific to the logged-in user**
-- **Dashboard Form** for visual analysis of financial data
+- **User-specific data access** and filtering
+- Dashboard screen with **graph-based data analysis**
-- Daily and monthly financial status tracking
+- Daily and monthly financial tracking
-- Settings Form to **update personal information**
+- Personal information management (via Settings Form)
 - Clean and practical user interface

 ---

 ## 🛠️ Technologies Used

-- **C#** & **WinForms** for UI development
+- **C#** & **WinForms**
-- **Entity Framework (EF)** as the ORM
+- **Entity Framework (EF)** — structured using the *Database First* approach
-- **LINQ** for data querying and filtering
+- **LINQ** for querying, filtering, and data analysis
-- **Model-based architecture** for code clarity
-- **SQL Server** for robust database management
+- **SQL Server** as the database solution

 ---

 ## 👨‍💻 Target Audience

-- **Students and beginners** learning C#, EF, and LINQ
+- **Students** learning software development and wanting hands-on practice with EF & LINQ
-- **Individual users** wanting to track their personal finances
+- **Individuals** looking to manage their personal finances
-- **Small businesses** needing a basic accounting tool
+- **Small businesses** in need of a simple internal accounting tool

 ---